oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/_index.md

 The operator generates Kubernetes events at key points during domain processing.
 For more information, see [Domain events]({{< relref "/userguide/managing-domains/domain-events.md" >}}).

+### Monitoring a domain

+The operator can export Prometheus-compatible metrics by embedding a WebLogic Monitoring Exporter configuration in its domain specification.
+For more details, see the WebLogic Monitoring Exporter document, [Use the Monitoring Exporter with WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-monitoring-exporter#use-the-monitoring-exporter-with-weblogic-kubernetes-operator).

 ### Log files